A Guide to Real-time User Journey Mapping (Zalora – Case Study)

 5. Be the user yourself -

 Unless you know how your user journey map works, you cannot expect to use them for your users.
-Thus, before starting the journey for the users, take the complete journey yourself to check if all the parameters are working properly.
+Thus, before using the journey builder to create a campaign, take the complete journey yourself to check if all the parameters are working properly.
 Auditing the user journey, and fine-tuning it is essential for making your user journey map a success.

 6. Update and Upgrade your user journey -

-Once adopted, your user journey needs to be updated regularly to make it efficient.
+Once adopted, your journey builder needs to be updated regularly to make it efficient.

 User journey use case - Zalora

-To understand the effective implementation of the user journey, let me show you an actual use case that worked wonders for one of our clients.
+To understand the effective implementation of the user journey builder, let me show you an actual use case that worked wonders for one of our clients.
 The use case by Zalora is a prevalent example of making the user journey work for you.

 Who is Zalora